From a trusted brand, the all-year design offers comfort and safety from variable weather and rugged terrain.

 These lightweight booties protect against hot pavement as well as snowy, cold sidewalks.
 Thick rubber soles provide traction and protection on hikes.
 Resists water.
 Breathable and comfortable.
 Features reflective strips.
-Secure closure from hook and loop as well as bungee cord.
+Secure closure from hook and loop as well as a bungee cord.

 Quite expensive.
 Requires time and patience putting them on and taking them off.